Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

    - **Obtain Salesforce Access Token:**
      - Log in to Salesforce.
-     - Navigate to `Setup` and search for `API` to find details on accessing Salesforce APIs.
+     - Navigate to Setup and search for API to find details on accessing Salesforce APIs.
      - Use Salesforce’s OAuth 2.0 credentials (Consumer Key and Consumer Secret) to obtain an access token using Postman or a similar tool.

    - **Configure Salesforce in MuleSoft:**
      - Open Anypoint Studio.
-     - Go to the `Global Elements` tab.
+     - Go to the Global Elements tab.
-     - Add a new `Salesforce` configuration with the obtained `Access Token`.
+     - Add a new Salesforce configuration with the obtained Access Token.

    **Supabase:**